hashicorp/terraform-provider-azuread/website/docs/guides/managed_service_identity.html.markdown

 Once you have configured a Service Principal as described in this guide, you should follow the [Configuring a Service Principal for managing Azure Active Directory](service_principal_configuration.html) guide to grant the Service Principal necessary permissions to create and modify Azure Active Directory objects such as users and groups.

 ## What is Managed Service Identity?

 Certain services within Azure (for example Virtual Machines and Virtual Machine Scale Sets) can be assigned an Azure Active Directory identity.
 This identity can then be granted permissions to manage objects in Azure Active Directory.

 Once a resource is configured with an identity, a local metadata service exposes credentials which can be used by applications such as Terraform.

+When using a Managed Service Identity, you can only manage resources in the tenant where the corresponding service principal is homed.
+If you need to manage multiple tenants from the same location, we suggest using Service Principal Authentication with a [client certificate](service_principal_client_certificate.html) or [client secret](service_principal_client_secret.html) so that you can specify different credentials for each tenant.

 ## Configuring Managed Service Identity